-Risk Likelihood Consequence Rating Action/Strategy That the Shire does not endorse the Noise Management Plan for Class 2 Specified Works for public consultation.
-Unlikely Major Medium Litter bin servicing and street and footpath sweeping activities will operate after: • 7am on days that are not Sundays or public holidays. • 9am on Sundays or public holidays.
-Resulting in: • additional safety risk and increased traffic congestion in high volume roads and around schools. • increased amenity and health risks to reserve users as bins are not emptied promptly.
-That there are significant objections to the Noise Management Plan for Class 2 Specified Works as advertised Possible Minor Medium Where possible identify alternative locations or methods to reduce the level of noise.
-Undertake further consultation to alleviate concerns.
-Additional report to Council for determination.
+Risk Likelihood Consequence Rating Action/Strategy

+That the Shire does not endorse the Noise Management Plan for Class 2 Specified Works for public consultation.
+Unlikely Major Medium Litter bin servicing and street and footpath sweeping activities will operate after: 7am on days that are not Sundays or public holidays.
+9am on Sundays or public holidays.
+Resulting in: additional safety risk and increased traffic congestion in high volume roads and around schools increased amenity and health risks to reserve users as bins are not emptied promptly.

+That there are significant Possible Minor Medium Where possible identify alternative locations or methods to reduce the

+objections to the Noise level of noise.
+Undertake further

+Management consultation to

+Plan for Class alleviate concerns.

+2 Specified Additional report to

+Works as Council for

+advertised determination.